GabrielHub/UniversitySimulator/README.md

 **Focus:**

 	* Building Management - Introduces clickable tilemap mechanic, building management tab, and StudentPool and Faculty is now capped by the buildings you have
-		- Buildings have different types, that come with different bonuses
+		- Buildings have different types (Residential, Educational, Institutional, and Athletic)
 	* Faculty Pay Slider - Change how much faculty affects wealth per turn.
 A higher amount decreases wealth, but increases renown and happiness.
 	* Ranking - A new modifier out of 100 that updates every 5 turns.
 Based on renown, graduation rate.
-Also modified by Building Bonuses and Special Students.
+Also modified by Special Students and capped by avg rating of buildings.
 	* Student To Faculty Ratio Slider - The number of students each faculty can take care of.
 Higher ratio increases graduation rate but decreases happiness.
 	* Special Students - A chance of a special student occurs every 4 turns, depending on renown and happiness.
 Spend a certain amount of wealth to give scholarships to special students.